bonomani/devmon/docs/TEMPLATES.md

 ### REGSUB transform
-The regsub transform is a powerful yet complex technique that allows you to replace segments of a single sourceOID using regular expressions (the leading 's' for the expression should be left off).
+The regsub transform is a powerful yet complex technique that allows you to replace segments of a single `source OID` using regular expressions (the leading 's' for the expression should be left off).
 For example:
 ```
 ifAliasBox : REGSUB  : {ifAlias} /(\S+.*)/ [$1]/